tsb050/rust-finance-eng-playground/README.md

 # rust-playground
 All things rust.
-From a simple API request to Option pricing models.
+From simple API requests to Option pricing models.